baptistecottier/advents-of-code/rustfw/README.md

 # AOCR - Advent of Code Rust Runner

-A high-performance Rust CLI tool for running Advent of Code solutions.
+A Rust CLI tool for running Advent of Code solutions and testing them against expected answers.

 ## Installation